Roc-Ng/Roc-Ng.github.io/index.md

 ### News

+Congratulations to Yujia on receiving the National Scholarship~ [2018-11-16]

-My First Paper "A Deep One-Class Neural Network for Anomalous Event Detection in Complex Scenes " is accepted by TNNLS(IF: 11.683 )  [2019-08-02]
+My First Paper "A Deep One-Class Neural Network for Anomalous Event Detection in Complex Scenes " is accepted to TNNLS(IF: 11.683 )  [2019-08-02]